 Newfoundland and Labrador

-Map of Environment Canada's Protected Areas in Newfoundland & Labrador
+Map of Environment and Climate Change Canada's Protected Areas in Newfoundland & Labrador

 Long description for the Map

-Map showing the number of Environment Canada’s protected areas in Newfoundland and Labrador, totalling 3, all Migratory Bird Sanctuaries (MBSs).
+Map showing the number of Environment and Climate Change Canada's protected areas in Newfoundland and Labrador, totalling 3, all Migratory Bird Sanctuaries (MBSs).

 Migratory Bird Sanctuaries

 |MBS Name||Year established||Size in hectares|

 |Shepherd Island MBS||1991||18|

 |Île aux Canes MBS||1991||162|

 Although access to NWAs is not restricted, the primary purpose of these areas is to protect and conserve wildlife and their habitats, and therefore most NWAs are not equipped with facilities to accommodate public visitation.
 Unless otherwise posted, all recreational activities are prohibited within NWAs.